TebogoYungMercykay/Computer-Networking-In-Python/README.md

 ## Documentation

-The `_docs` folder contains detailed summaies for each layer in the OSI ISO Reference Model.
+The `_docs` folder contains detailed summaies for each layer in the OSI ISO Reference Model, It also contains the specification for these projects, basically the practical specification.

 - **Location**: `_docs/`